 An Economic Recovery Team can support local emergency management priorities and align them with specific business and economic initiatives to accelerate recovery and eliminate potential duplication of efforts.
-By acting quickly, such teams are able to provide a central point of contact for damage assessment data and recovery strategy development.
+By acting quickly, such teams can provide a central point of contact for damage assessment data and recovery strategy development.